-Although this approach is still in its infancy, Oren Rubin, CEO, and founder at machine learning tool vendor Testim, says he believes that “the future holds a great opportunity to use this method to also automatically author tests or parts of a test.
+Although this approach is still in its infancy, Oren Rubin, CEO, and founder of machine learning tool vendor Testim, say he believes that “the future holds a great opportunity to use this method to also automatically author tests or parts of a test.
 The value I see in that is not just about the reduction of time you spend on authoring the test; I think it's going to help you a lot in understanding which parts of your application should be tested.”

 ML does the heavy lifting, but ultimately a human tester does the verification.

 More Reliable Automated Test

 How often do your Selenium or UFT tests fail due to developers making changes to your application, like renaming a field ID?
 It happens to me all the time.

 Our current solutions are based mainly on one selector or one path just using one way of actually finding fields in our applications.